What is the controversy with the Booker Prize?

 Who is eligible for the Booker Prize?

 Initially, the prize was open to authors from the UK, Ireland, and the Commonwealth countries.
-However, in 2014, the rules were changed to allow any novel written in English and published in the UK to be eligible.
+However, since 2014, any novel written in English and published in the UK is eligible, including works American authors.

 How is the winner of the Booker Prize determined?

-The winner of the Booker Prize is selected a panel of judges who read and evaluate the submitted novels.
-The judges deliberate and choose the winning novel based on its literary merit.
+The Booker Prize is highly regarded within the literary world and often leads to increased recognition and sales for the winning author.
+It serves as a platform to celebrate exceptional literary achievements and has helped launch the careers of numerous renowned writers.

-While the Booker Prize continues to be a highly regarded accolade within the literary world, the controversies surrounding it highlight the ongoing discussions about representation, inclusivity, and the evolving landscape of literature.
-As the literary community grapples with these issues, the future of the Booker Prize remains uncertain, but one thing is certain: the debate will continue to shape the award’s legacy.
+While the Booker Prize continues to be a revered institution, the controversies surrounding it highlight the ongoing discussions about representation, inclusivity, and the evolving landscape of literature.
+As the literary community grapples with these debates, the future of the Booker Prize remains uncertain, but one thing is certain: the power of literature to provoke thought and inspire change will persist.